 Did you know that high cholesterol is a major risk factor for heart disease, which is the leading cause of death in the United States?
 In honor of National Cholesterol Education Month, learn about the dangers of high cholesterol.

 Good vs. Bad Cholesterol

-LDL (Bad) Cholesterol: Contributes to fatty buildups in arteries.
-Plaque buildup narrow arteries and raise the risk for heart attack, stroke and peripheral artery disease
+- LDL (Bad) Cholesterol: Low-density lipoprotein is known as “bad cholesterol” because it takes cholesterol to your arteries.3 Plaque buildup narrows arteries and raises the risk for heart attack, stroke and peripheral artery disease.

+There are a few lifestyle factors that may cause high cholesterol.
+Behaviors that can negatively affect your cholesterol levels are an unhealthy diet, lack of physical activity, smoking or obesity.
 Unfortunately, high cholesterol usually has no symptoms.
-It’s important as an adult (age 20+) to get tested once every 4 to 6 years.
+It’s important as an adult (age 20+) to get tested once every 4 to 6 years.5

 Treatment of High Cholesterol

 Working with your health care provider can lower your cholesterol, which will reduce the risk of heart disease and stroke.
 Lifestyle changes such as eating a heart-healthy diet, regular exercise, avoiding tobacco and losing weight (if overweight or obese) are all things that can lower your cholesterol.
 However, these lifestyle changes may not work for everyone, in which case, there are many medications available.
 Statins are recommended for most patients, but your doctor may consider other options as well.

 Contact the Tria Health Help Desk at 1.888.799.8742